telerik/xaml-docs/controls/radgridview/populating-with-data/configuring-the-databindings.md

 ## Binding to an ObservableCollection

-For the purposes of this example we will assume that the control will be bound to a collection of **Player** objects.
+For the purposes of this example the control will be bound to a collection of **Player** objects.
 Please note that the class inherits from **ViewModelBase** which is the Telerik implementation of the **INotifyPropertyChanged** interface.

 #### __[C#] Example 1: The Player class__